 NEWS AND INSIGHTS FROM FINTRX

 Over the last few years, technology has cemented itself as one of the most prevalent and rewarding investment landscapes for family offices.
-As technological innovation continues to evolve, business procedures are following suit — ultimately resulting in the emergence of new tech startups at a rate faster than ever before.
-Consequently, direct family office investments in deep tech companies - a growing subset of the tech industry - are soaring alongside.
+As technological innovation continues to evolve, business procedures are following suit, ultimately resulting in the emergence of new tech startups at a rate faster than ever before.
+Consequently, direct family office investment in deep tech companies - a growing subset of the tech industry - is soaring alongside.

-Deep tech is a relatively new term (coined in 2014 by Swati Chaturvedi) used to describe a set of disruptive technologies based on scientific discoveries, engineering, mathematics, physics and medicine.
-However, companies applying existing technologies (such as Uber, for instance) differ from those in the deep tech space, which are known to make 'veritable scientific progress with corporate implications'.
+Deep tech is a relatively new term, coined in 2014 by Swati Chaturvedi, used to describe a set of disruptive technologies based on scientific discoveries, engineering, mathematics, physics and medicine.
+However, companies applying existing technologies (such as Uber, for instance) differ from those in the deep tech space which are making veritable advancements in science that have a significant impact on businesses and corporations.
 To distinguish one phenomenon from the other, the term 'deep tech' was created.
-Deep technologies present unique opportunities for investors to catalyze change and lay the foundation for further novelties.
-That said, family offices are eager to jump on board.
+Deep technologies present unique opportunities for investors to catalyze change and lay the foundation for further novelties, and family offices are eager to jump on board.

 Why would deep tech investments be fruitful for family offices?

 Family office investors are frequently characterized as being opportunistic, flexible and patient over the long term.
 These traits make them ideal candidates for deep tech companies seeking capital.
-It's important to note, investments into deep tech companies differentiate from investments into the greater tech industry, as they often require the investor to stake their capital, knowing they may not see immediate returns (due to the significant amount of scientific research and development required for such companies to come to fruition).
-Sacrificing short-term alpha (which is a primary characteristic of family office investors, to begin with) is extremely rewarding for the deep tech investor, as long-term yields from deep tech investments have not only proved to be highly profitable, but extremely beneficial to societal growth also.
+It's important to note, investments into deep tech companies are differentiated from investments into the greater tech industry, as they often require the investor to stake their capital knowing they may not see immediate returns due to the significant amount of scientific research and development required for such companies to come to fruition.
+Sacrificing short-term alpha, which is a characteristic strategy of family office investors to begin with, is highly rewarding for the deep tech investor, as long-term yields from deep tech investments have not only proved to be highly profitable, but extremely beneficial to societal growth as well.

 Today’s innovators have a wealth of technological capability at their fingertips.
 Over the last few decades, novel advances have been driven by the use of progressive platform technologies (desktop computers, world wide web, mobile technologies, etc.) that ultimately led to a variety of applications in industries across the board.
 Companies that began as digital businesses are increasingly reshaping their strategies toward deep tech as well.
 Investors and companies are now looking for the next source of deep tech advances capable of fueling the next industrial revolution.

 One of the most notable rising trends, however, is the role of deep tech startups and its increasingly important collaborations with family office investors.
-By harnessing the FINTRX family office data and research platform, we frequently see allocations into deep tech companies.
-For example, Icon - a Texas-based deep tech startup founded in 2017 - received Series A funding from Vulcan Capital - a Washington-based single family office.
-They later received a Series A from Caz Investments - a Texas-based multi family office.
-Icon develops advanced technologies that advance humanity through the use of 3D printing robotics, software and advanced materials.
+Through the FINTRX family office data and research platform, we frequently see allocations into deep tech companies.
+For example, ICON Technologies, a Texas-based deep tech startup founded in 2017, received both Seed and Series A funding from both single family office, Cercano Management, and multi-family office, Caz Investments between 2018 and 2020.
+ICON develops advanced technologies that advance humanity through the use of 3D printing robotics, software and advanced materials.

 Family office investors are looking elsewhere for 'the next big thing' in tech.
 Many seek technologies that have the potential to solve major societal and environmental issues, drive economic growth by improving on current products and services, create new markets and enhance underdeveloped countries.
-As you can see below, deep tech is the most prominent among family offices throughout North America, though other regions seem to be on pace with this developing trend.
+As you can see below, deep tech is most prominent among family offices throughout Asia and North America, though this trend has been rapidly gaining momentum across the entire global family office landscape

 The technology landscape is constantly evolving, but companies need to know today which technologies will drive the greatest digital disruption and economic change over the next decade.
-Although deep tech is still in its infancy stages, it surely has the potential to be a defining investment for family offices moving forward.
+Although deep tech is still in its earlier stages, it is almost guaranteed to be a defining investment for family offices moving forward.
 Not only does this landscape allow for remarkable change, but such advances allow their family office to flourish for generations to come.
 Popularity in deep technologies is only beginning to grow, proving to be exceedingly advantageous to early investors.
 There is no doubt that this subset of the tech industry will continue to transform businesses and society as a whole.
 That said, the time to craft a deep tech investment strategy is now.